tswmy/login-form/README.md

 1. At the registration page enter the given inputs and register yourselves as a new user.
 2. After the above step, log in using the already entered username and password.
 3. This will bring you to the home page.

-Steps that need to be completed:
-1. Two options for the user to select a team
+4. Two options for the user to select a team
-2. After selecting a team, the page should dynamically display questions based on the selected team and features.
+5. After selecting a team, the page should dynamically display questions based on the selected team and features.

 Thank you.